 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-The Board has been constructed to ensure that it has the right balance of skills, experience, independence and knowledge of the business.
+The Board composition is to bring to bear a balance of skills, experience, independence and knowledge of the business.
 The board structure provides a breadth and depth of skills and experience to deliver the business strategy of the Group for the benefit of shareholders over the medium to long-term.

 The Directors believe that the Board has an appropriate balance of sector, financial, and public markets skills and experience.
 Board members are kept up to date on a regular basis on key issues and developments pertaining to the Company as well as their responsibilities as members of the Board.